leoromanovsky/java-dse-driver/CONTRIBUTING.md

 We use IntelliJ IDEA with the default formatting options, with one exception: check "Enable formatter markers in comments" in Preferences > Editor > Code Style.

-Please format your code and organize imports before submitting your changes.
+Please format your code and optimize imports before submitting your changes.

 ## Running the tests

 We use TestNG.
 There are 3 test categories:

 - "unit": pure Java unit tests.
-- "short" and "long": integration tests that launch Cassandra instances.
+- "short" and "long": integration tests that launch DSE instances.

 The Maven build uses profiles named after the categories to choose which tests to run: